 Chris Goward is founder of conversion rate optimization firm WiderFunnel, and author of the book You Should Test That!
-In 2011, Chris had this to say about rotating offers:
+Chris had this to say about rotating offers:

 “We have tested rotating offers many times and have found it to be a poor way of presenting homepage content.
 I don’t have public case studies I can share, but can tell you generally that we’ve rarely seen them win in a test.”

 Site Tuners CEO Tim Ash, who also wrote the book Landing Page Optimization, has helped over 1,250 firms improve the bottom-line contribution from their websites.
 Few have been as outspoken at Tim has regarding the evils of rotating carousels.
 And yes, he has called them “evil.”
-In 2011, he said, “rotating banners are absolutely evil and should be removed immediately.”
+He said, “rotating banners are absolutely evil and should be removed immediately.”